shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 <summary>Future Work</summary>
 <br>
 <p>
-The next step in this model is to work with the Bayesian point process in order to determine the infectiousness of gun crime over a larger subset of the data or the entire dataset, if possible.
+The next step in this model is to complete the Bayesian point process in order to determine the infectiousness of gun crime over a larger subset of the data or the entire dataset, if possible.
 There is also a need to confirm the model is not misspecified before the parameters are used within a cellular automata model.
 Once the model is appropriately parameterized, the full model, including GIS data, will be built and analyzed.
 This analysis will observe 1) how changes in the initial conditions affect the dynamics of crime spread and 2) how changes in the parameters affect the dynamics of crime spread.
 </p>

 <p>